gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 - A list can have a custom image above the grid
    - banner area (view TBD)
       - image and link served via api
+- A user can pull to refresh the list of looks